 Nambikkai (Hands of Hope) Home for the Orphans

 One of the most blessed experiences I’ve ever had in my life was staying at the Nambikkai Home for Orphans.
-This orphanage was started by an amazing couple who had lost 3 children in the 2004 tsunami when they were playing on the beach.
+This orphanage was started by an amazing couple, Karibeeran and Choodamani Parameshvaran, who had lost 3 children in the 2004 tsunami when they were playing on the beach.
 His wife Choodamani also lost all her family.
 Her parents and siblings were in town visiting for Christmas.
 The tsunami tragically took all their lives because when it hit they were all playing on the beach.

 When the tsunami hit all the seaside villages most of the children were inland at school while the parents were at home near the beach or at sea fishing.
 Unfortunately, thousands of children lost their parents on that sad Christmas Day.

 Karibeeran Parameshvaran personally told me the story of how he had to find his children’s bodies and bury them himself.
 He was so grief-stricken he contemplated taking his own life.
 He then said he prayed to Jesus and Jesus told him his children are safe with Him in heaven.
 So Karibeeran got up and went out walking around and noticed children standing in the street with no parents.
 He started adopting them one by one until he had adopted over 25 kids and had two more of his with his wife.
 You can read more about his story here.

 I got to spend a lot of time with the kids and took photos of their precious faces.
 I loved all of them.
 My very short stay there completely changed and inspired me.
 A sweet girl, one of the orphans, really connected with me while I stayed with them, I wrote about her amazing story here: An Indian Girl Who Chose To Love Despite Her Tragic Life Story.